nessimbns2/nessimbns2/README.md

 I'm a **Machine Learning expert** and **Mobile Developer** with a passion for creating intelligent applications and seamless user experiences.
 I specialize in building scalable machine learning models and developing cross-platform mobile applications.

+## 💼 Experience

+- **Mobile Devoloper at CubeIT**
+  - Worked on a mobile application for transportation company agents to rent cars, track vehicles, manage contracts, and check driver reports.
+  - Fixed numerous bugs and redesigned existing features while adding new functionalities to the driver app to enhance user experience.
+- **Internship at CubeIT**
+  - Developed a transportation application, enabling users to book tickets, manage an e-wallet, and handle user authentication using SpringBoot.
+  - Collaborated with a team to enhance user experience and streamline backend functionalities.
+- **Internship at Aftercode**
+  - Developed a real-time time series model to predict sales, improving decision-making processes.
+  - Created a model to assess the probability of fraud, helping to enhance security and risk management.

+## 🎓 Education

+- **Bachelor in Computer Science**
+  **Higher Institute of Computer Science (ISI) | Tunis El Manar University**
+  September 2020 – June 2024

 ## 🛠️ Technologies & Tools

 - **Machine Learning:**